5 Days In Molokai

 Kawakiu Beach

 By far the prettiest beach I visited in Molokai and right up there in my list of best beaches in Hawaii.
-Kawakiu Beach is actually a series of sandy coves that are hugged by eroding limestone cliffs whose fine interior layers are exposed to the elements.
+Kawakiu Beach is a series of sandy coves hugged by eroding limestone cliffs whose fine interior layers are exposed to the elements.
 The southern cove is the main beach, where you’ll find shade, relatively calm waters, and an out-of-this-world natural wading pool!

 Kawakiu Beach - Molokai Hawaii